 - 1 teaspoon Yeast

-- 300 grams Rice flour (and a little extra for flouring your work surfaces)
+- 3 cups Rice flour 480 grams (and a little extra for flouring your work surfaces)

 - 1 teaspoon Baking powder